pensopay/woocommerce-pensopay/README.txt

 3. If WooCommerce Subscriptions is used, the required minimum version is >= 2.0

 == Changelog ==
+= 5.8.0 =
+* Fix pricing calculation for Klarna Payments and proper 'basket' for QP.
+Accounts for discounts too.

 = 5.7.9 =
 * Validate callback sooner